GraimLab/Paipu/genome_prep/README.md

 # Paipu Genome Processing Overview
+The following image shows how genomes are prepped for Paipu.

 ![Workflow Visualization](images/PaipuWorkflowVis.jpg)

 # Steps to running the pipeline to prep genomes for the Paipu pipeline